 Abnormal blood flow within the heart.

-Despite the sometimes-slow onset of symptoms, heart valve disease can be life-threatening and can lead to heart failure, stroke, or other medical emergencies.
-If you suspect you have valve issues and are experiencing associated symptoms, seek medical care immediately.
+Because its symptoms often develop slowly, heart valve disease may go undetected for years.
+And yet it can be a life-threatening condition, leading to heart failure, stroke, or other medical emergencies.
+If you suspect you have heart valve issues and are experiencing associated symptoms, you should seek medical care immediately.